-In the case of McStas, the stratified sampling is used when repeating events, such as in the Virtual sources (Virtual\input, Vitess\input, Virtual\mcnp\input, Virtual\tripoli4\input) and when using the SPLIT keyword in the TRACE section on instrument descriptions.
-We emphasize here that the number of repetitions r should not exceed the dimensionality of the Monte Carlo integration space (which is d=10 for neutron events) and the dimensionality of the partition spaces, i.e. the number of random generators following the stratified sampling location in the instrument.
+In the case of McStas, an ad-hoc implementation of adaptive stratified is used when repeating events, such as in the Virtual sources (Virtual\input, Vitess\input, Virtual\mcnp\input, Virtual\tripoli4\input) and when using the SPLIT keyword in the TRACE section on instrument descriptions.
+We emphasize here that the number of repetitions r should not exceed the dimensionality of the Monte Carlo integration space (which is d = 10for neutron events) and the dimensionality of the partition spaces, i.e. the number of random generators following the stratified sampling location in the instrument.